enonic/app-superhero-blog/README.md

 Adapted for [Enonic XP](https://github.com/enonic/xp) by Michael Lazell

-You can download WordPress and Superhero and use MAMP to run it and see how it looks and works in WordPress.

 ## Work in progress

 This is still being developed and is not ready for production yet.

-## Building
+## Requirements

+First, Enonic XP must be installed and running.
+See the [XP installation documentation](https://enonic.com/docs/latest/guides/installation/index.html).

-Gradle is required to build the project.
-From the base of the project, enter ./gradlew in the terminal or on Windows, double-click the gradlew.bat file.
-Or type 'gradle clean build' from the command line.
+Gradle is required to build this project.
+From the base of the project, enter "./gradlew" in the terminal or "gradle clean build".
+On
+Windows, double-click the gradlew.bat file.

-Put the jar file from build/lib into the XP_HOME/deploy directory.
+Move the generated jar file from build/lib into the $XP_HOME/deploy directory.

 ## Creating a site